Atelier-System-Redesign/Ratings-And-ReviewsSDC/README.md

 ## Optimizations

-1. Decreased latency by
+1. Decreased latency when getting reviews by approximately 99.86%
+2. Decreased latency when getting metadata by approximately 99.82%
-2. Increased maximum load per second by
+3. Increased maximum load per second by a factor of 25 when getting reviews
+4. Increase maximum load per second by a factor of 20 when getting metadata
+5. Increase maximum load per second by a factor of 2.5 when posting new reviews
 <!-- CONTRIBUTING -->

 ## Contributing